antimof/UxPlay/README.txt

 -   **Support for Raspberry Pi (not yet).**

-    The Raspberry Pi (e.g, model 4B) is powerful enough to run UxPlay, but only with hardware-accelerated h264 decoding by its Broadcom GPU (software decoding with uxplay option `-avdec` works, but with unacceptible latency).
+    The Raspberry Pi (e.g., model 4B) is powerful enough to run UxPlay, but only with hardware-accelerated h264 decoding by its Broadcom GPU (software decoding with uxplay option `-avdec` works, but with unacceptable latency).
 Raspberry Pi OS (Bullseye) has abandoned the omx (OpenMAX) GPU driver used by
     [RPiPlay](http://github.com/FD-/RPiPlay), and the corresponding
     GStreamer plugin omxh264dec has been deprecated and broken for some